-Individual/Group Project:
+Gender Equity Activity - Individual/Group Project: (25 pts)

-Gender Equity Activity.
-This activity is designed as a way to get you thinking about the gendered dynamics of the classroom and encourages you to take a more critical look at the classroom through the lens of gender equity.
+This activity is designed to get you thinking about the gendered dynamics of the classroom and encourages you to take a more critical look at the classroom through the lens of gender equity.
 Please remember: equity and equality are not synonymous.

-Case Study
+Case Study (40 pts)

-Throughout the course, you will be introduced to a number of social experiments that were conducted by psychologists to derive theory.
+Throughout the course, you will be introduced to several social experiments that were conducted by psychologists to derive theory.
 Examples of these include Piaget's scenarios (cognitive development); Kohlbergian dilemmas (moral development); Gestalt representations (information processing theory); Bandura's Bobo Doll (social learning theory); etc. Your task is to select one type of social experiment or study to carry out using people you know well.
 You will be provided a list of psycho-social experiments and survey studies to choose from.
 If you wish, you may work with a partner.
 For the case study, you are to pose a research question, address it, document your procedure, and report on your findings and conclusions.